tnttodda/TypeTopology/source/SearchableTypes.lagda.md

 A searcher takes decidable predicates and returns something that, if the predicate is answerable, answers the predicate.

-It also returns a natural number denoting the number of times
+It also returns a natural number denoting the number of times the predicate was queried.

 ```agda